dianakovacheva/deals_bot/README.md

 - **Telegram Notifications**: Sends messages with the latest deals directly to users on Telegram.
 - **User Registration and Profile Management**: Users can register on the website to manage their account and tracked deals.
 - **Personal Deal Tracking**: Each user has a personalized list of tracked deals, viewable on the website.
-- **Real-time Processing**: Celery and RabbitMQ power asynchronous processing, enabling real-time deal fetching and notifications.
+- **Real-time Processing**: Celery powers asynchronous processing, enabling real-time deal fetching and notifications.
 - **Caching**: Redis is used to cache data, speeding up response times.

 ## Getting Started